jnihal/gpdb7-docker-compose-systemd/README.md

 cluster can be discarded and rebuilt for quick and clean testing.
 The OS of choice here is Rocky Linux 8.

+Checkout the `docker_multi_nic` branch to setup a cluster with multiple network interfaces for each host.

 ## Build the image

 We need to build a local docker image that will be used for each